kddnewton/ripper-docs/README.md

 type Assignable = ArefField | ConstPathField | Field | TopConstField | VarField;
 type HashContent = AssocNew | AssocSplat;
 type ParenAroundParams = Omit<Paren, "body"> & { body: [Params] };

-# bodystmt can't actually determine its bounds appropriately because it
-# doesn't necessarily know where it started.
-So the parent node needs to
-# report back down into this one where it goes.
-class BodyStmt < Node
-  def bind(sc, ec)
-    value.merge!(sc: sc, ec: ec)
-    parts = value[:body]

-    # Here we're going to determine the bounds for the stmts
-    consequent = parts[1..-1].compact.first
-    value[:body][0].bind(sc, consequent ? consequent[:sc] : ec)

-    # Next we're going to determine the rescue clause if there is one
-    if parts[1]
-      consequent = parts[2..-1].compact.first
-      value[:body][1].bind_end(consequent ? consequent[:sc] : ec)
-    end
-  end
-end

-# bodystmt is a parser event that represents all of the possible combinations
-# of clauses within the body of a method or block.
-def on_bodystmt(stmts, rescued, ensured, elsed) BodyStmt.new(
-    self,
-    type: :bodystmt,
-    body: [stmts, rescued, ensured, elsed],
-    sl: lineno,
-    sc: char_pos,
-    el: lineno,
-    ec: char_pos
-  )
-end

 # brace_block is a parser event that represents passing a block to a
 # method call using the {..} operators.
 It accepts as arguments an